XieQi2015/F-Conv/SRExp/README.md

     Demo.txt : Comands for calling all the experiments

 Usage:

+The code is built on [EDSR (PyTorch)](https://github.com/sanghyun-son/EDSR-PyTorch) and has been tested on both Ubuntu and Windows. please refer [EDSR (PyTorch)](https://github.com/sanghyun-son/EDSR-PyTorch) for more usage details.

+We used DIV2K dataset to train our model.
+Please download it from [here (7.1GB)](https://cv.snu.ac.kr/research/EDSR/DIV2K.tar).
+Unpack the tar file to Data folder before using the codes, or Unpack the tar file to any place you want.
+Then, change the dir_data argument in src/option.py to the place where DIV2K images are located.

+We used Urban100, B100, Set14 and Set5 dataset for testing, which can be download from [benchmark datasets (250MB)](https://cv.snu.ac.kr/research/EDSR/benchmark.tar), and Unpack the tar file to the Data folder.

-To train and text the proposed method, followings are examples:
+To train and test the proposed method, Cd to 'src', and following scripts are example for training and testing, respectively:

-    cd XXXXXXXX/F-Conv/SRExp/src
     python main.py --model RDN_fcnn --scale 2 --save RDN_fcnn_x2  --res_scale 0.1 --ini_scale  0.1 --batch_size 16  --patch_size 64 --G0 8 --kernel_size 5 --epochs 150 --decay 3-100-130 --lr 4e-4
     python main.py --text_only --model RDN_fcnn --scale 2 --save RDN_fcnn_x2  --res_scale 0.1 --ini_scale  0.1 --batch_size 16  --patch_size 64 --G0 8 --kernel_size 5 --epochs 150 --decay 3-100-130 --lr 4e-4

-More examples can be found in Demo.txt
+More examples can be found in Demo.txt.

  Citation: